-- The minimum period for a project is one month (excluding travel/start up).
+- The minimum period for a project is 4 weeks (excluding travel/start up).
 You can do the project the summer you graduate or as part of a gap year – you say when it’s best.

 - The project should be identified and carefully planned ahead of its start date.
 You should produce a well-prepared and budgeted application.

 - Projects delivered by a smaller number of participants will be favoured